 The successful candidates will take part in our National Summer Student Orientation program, alongside our other summer students in each of our 12 offices across the country.
 Students will also be invited to attend regional training sessions throughout the summer.

-The program’s 2017 Indigenous law students will be returning to the firm this summer as 2L summer students in our Toronto and Vancouver offices.
+The program’s 2018 Indigenous law students will be returning to the firm this summer as 2L summer students in our Vancouver office.
 Having shared the same experience last summer, they will be uniquely positioned to provide the successful candidates with guidance and support.

 The students will receive an informal evaluation at approximately the 8-week mark and a formal evaluation at the end of their summer experience.